boyter/boyter.org/content/posts/code-spelunker-a-code-search-command-line-tool.md

 This raises the question how do you match like this?
 You need to match insensitive so you can highlight correctly.
 In Go the answer would be to use regular expressions.
 The regex engine inside Go is unicode aware so problem solved?

 Not quite.
 The Go regular expression engine for case insensitive matching can be quite slow.
 How slow you say?

-Well here is it compared to what I ended up using in `cs`.
-It is a simple program that you can pass two arguments to.
+Below I have compared to what I ended up using in `cs`.
+It is a simple program that accepts two arguments.
 The first is your search term and the second the file.
-It then searches using Go's regex FindAllIndex as a case sensitive match, then a IndexAll function I wrote which produces the same results but does not touch the regular expression engine.
+It then searches using Go's regex FindAllIndex as a case sensitive match.
+Then by comparison a IndexAll function I wrote which produces the same results but does not touch the regular expression engine.
 The second test uses the same regex FindAllIndex in a case insensitive search which is unicode aware and my custom method which does the same.
 Note that both custom methods are for literals only and do not support any regular expression operations.

 The corpus being searched against is a collection of public domain books and about 37MB in size.